 One of the biggest benefits of this instrument is how its body and design borrow heavily from Spanish guitars.
 This makes it an optimal uke for those looking to get a truly authentic sound from their instrument.

 The Cordoba 30T is also a very intuitive instrument to learn due to its particularly wide fingerboard, making it easier than ever to play the instrument.
 Did we mention that it also comes with a case?

 On the more expensive side of instruments, the Martin 1T IZ Tenor Ukulele provides an incredibly high-quality build for those who are looking for a truly high-class instrument.

 The company that constructed it, C.F.
 Martin & Company has always been dedicated to making some of the world’s most impressive stringed instruments.
 This one is particularly interesting due to its relationship to the famous Hawaiian musician Israel Kamakawiwo’ole.
 The instrument was designed by his wife.

 Though this is on the more high-end side of things, we’re absolutely in love with this instrument’s design.
 The beautiful mahogany wood gives it an incredible sound that will keep you playing it for decades to come.

 Overall, this instrument is absolutely stunning and has a great build quality.
 However, it’s probably not for beginners to the instrument.
 Only the most advanced or serious uke players will likely want to give this a try due to its steep price.

-We hope this guide has been helpful and you keep it in mind for the next time you’re shopping for the best tenor ukuleles!
+We hope this guide has been helpful.
+Be sure that you keep it in mind for the next time you’re shopping for the best tenor ukuleles on the market.